endurancerc/RealDriver/README.md

 ## Drive an R/C vehicle over a 4G/5G network for ultimate range!

+Are you bored with radio control vehicles that only go a few hundred meters?
+Other systems promoting 4G/5G range require you to purchase expensive propritary hardware that requires additional sim cards wireless plans.
+Use what you already have with RealDriver!

 ### Requirements:
    1. Two Android devices.
 Both devices MUST be able to access the Internet.
 A WiFi network *can* be used however you are limited to the range of the WiFi network.
 For ultimate range both devices should be registered on a cellular